Primary Ovarian Insufficiency (POI)

 Some options include:

-In-Vitro Fertilization (IVF) with donor eggs: IVF (with donor eggs) is a procedure that involves a donation of egg(s) from another woman.
+In-Vitro Fertilization (IVF) with donor eggs: IVF (with donor eggs) is a procedure that involves a donation of egg(s) from another individual..
 The egg(s) are then fertilized with your partner’s sperm and the fertilized egg(s) is placed into your uterus.
 You would then carry and deliver the baby.
-This type of fertility treatment is offered to women who have POI (primary ovarian insufficiency) from unknown causes.
-Women with Turner’s syndrome have special risks with carrying a pregnancy, so this option is often not a good choice for them.
+This type of fertility treatment is offered to people who have POI (primary ovarian insufficiency) from unknown causes.
+People with Turner’s syndrome have special risks with carrying a pregnancy, so this option is often not a good choice for them.
 Since the success rate depends on many factors, it’s important to talk to a fertility expert when the time is right.

 If you’ve already been diagnosed with POI and you are taking hormone replacement therapy, it’s important to take your medicine as prescribed.
 Eating right, taking a daily multivitamin with vitamin D, exercising, and getting 1300 milligrams of calcium every day will help protect your bones.
-Learning about POI will empower you to be pro-active about your health.
+Learning about POI will empower you to be proactive about your health.
 You may also want to give this guide to people who are close to you, to help them understand what you are going through.